POINT OF VIEW

 Tell me more

 Creatives have long been allowed access to the major phone providers’ app stores to sell their creations.
 Apart from being horribly addictive, games like Fruit Ninja and Candy Crush are pretty uncontroversial – customers can pick and choose what to buy with very little downside.
 But the moment you allow third parties to create banking apps you are playing a very different game.

-This requires access to the internal banking infrastructure which has previously only been used by the regulated banks themselves.
+Competing during the digital revolution requires access to the internal banking infrastructure which has previously only been used by the regulated banks themselves.
 PSD2 legislation will see this opened up to all.